 Following adoption and certification of the structure plan, the subject land is being progressively subdivided for residential purposes.
+As at October 2006, some 319 residential lots have now been sold within the BBSP area.

 The proposed amendments to the BBSP involves the following amendments to the Part 1 (Statutory Planning) and Part 2 (Explanatory Report) sections.
 The developer has requested the following amendments: